justin-napolitano/blog-template/README.md

 ### Running

 - Use `fill_frontmatter.py` to generate or update blog post metadata.
-- Blog posts are written in Markdown with TOML frontmatter (e.g., `index.md`).
+- Blog posts are written in Markdown with TOML frontmatter (see `index.md` as example).

 ## Project Structure

-- `fill_frontmatter.py`: Python script to generate frontmatter metadata using OpenAI API.
+- `fill_frontmatter.py`: Script that generates frontmatter metadata for blog posts using OpenAI API.
-- `index.md`: Sample blog post in Markdown with frontmatter.
+- `index.md`: Sample blog post written in Markdown with TOML frontmatter.
-- `initialize.sh`: Shell script to set up environment (activate venv and install dependencies).
+- `initialize.sh`: Shell script to set up the Python virtual environment and install dependencies.
-- `initialize.sh.bak`: Backup of initialization script.
+- `initialize.sh.bak`: Backup of the initialization script.
+- `README.md`: This documentation file.

 ## Future Work / Roadmap

-- Complete and enhance frontmatter generation logic in `fill_frontmatter.py`.
+- Complete and enhance the frontmatter generation logic in `fill_frontmatter.py`.
-- Add support for batch processing multiple blog posts.
+- Add support for batch processing of multiple blog posts.
-- Integrate validation and formatting checks for frontmatter.
+- Integrate validation and formatting checks for frontmatter metadata.
-- Expand documentation and usage examples.
+- Expand documentation and provide usage examples.
-- Potentially add CI/CD workflows for blog deployment.
+- Consider adding CI/CD workflows for automated blog deployment.